 Perhaps, most importantly, M.E. is a mom to two bright and beautiful neurodiverse children.

-Jessica Fortin, MA, MSc(A), Registered Psychotherapist
+Kamal Chandhok, MA, Registered Psychotherapist (Qualifying)

 Kamal Chandhok holds a Masters in Child Study and Education, a Bachelor of Arts in Psychology and is completing her post graduate degree in Child and Adolescent Psychoanalytic Psychotherapy.
 Kamal uses her education and experience in Applied Behavior Analysis (ABA) to guide her play based practice.